-For this reason, people have started to show interest about growing their own hemp plant.
-This allows them to oversee the whole planting process and get to control the way their hemp grows.
-If you want to learn how to grow a hemp plant indoors or just want to know more about hemp, Botany Farms has created this guide to walk you through the whole process.
+For this reason, people are slowly taking up the option of growing their own hemp plant.
+This allows them to oversee the entire process and to control the way their hemp grows.
+If you want to learn how to grow hemp indoors, Botany Farms takes the liberty to walk you through the whole process.

-When growing hemp outdoors, farmers are totally dependent on the sun hemp crops need to grow.
+When growing hemp outdoors, farmers are totally dependent on the sun.
 Even though sunlight can be strong during the early days of the plant’s growth cycle, light availability will decrease over time, which will affect the quality of the flower.

-On the other hand, indoor-grown hemp will always have the needed light -UVA and UVB have shown to be the best types of rays for hemp plants.
+Indoor-grown hemp also needs lights, but a different type - UV.
+UVA and UVB are ideal for hemp.
 Thanks to the creation of LED lights, indoor hemp plants thrive much better than those that are outdoor-grown.
 Farmers can control the light duration and illumination levels without depending on any external factors.

-Even though hemp is known for being a very adaptable crop, the most optimal environment for it to thrive is a humid place with moist soil.
-A 65-70% humidity range is considered to help hemp seedlings perform best, and the soil must allow the water to easily drain, since hemp does not require constant watering.
+Even though hemp is a very adaptable crop, the best environment for it to thrive is a humid place with moist soil.
+A 65-70% humidity range helps hemp seedlings perform best, and the soil must allow the water to easily drain, since hemp does not require constant watering.

 With so many different environmental conditions to affect the crop, outdoor-grown hemp buds tend to have a low-density.
 A dense bud is a must not only for more desirable visuals but also for higher yields.
 The more tissue a hemp flower has, the more it is going to last in your bong bowl.